mh-cbon/dht/README.md

 		fmt.Println("Boostrap done...")

-		// you can run a lookup to find nodes matching an info_hash or target.
+		// info_hash / target are hex string.
-		// info_hash and target are hex string. target := "faf5c61ddcc5e8a2dabede0f3b482cd9aea9434c"
+		target := "faf5c61ddcc5e8a2dabede0f3b482cd9aea9434c"
 		targetID, _ := dht.HexToBytes(target)

-		fmt.Printf("Performing lookup request for%x\n", targetID)
+		// you can use them to perform lookup on the dht. fmt.Printf("Performing lookup request for%x\n", targetID)
 		lookupErr := d.LookupStores(target, nil)
 		if lookupErr != nil {
 			return lookupErr
 		}

-		// then get the closest peers for that target closest, err := d.ClosestStores(target, 16)
+		// a lookup gives you access to the nth closest nodes to that target / info_hash closest, err := d.ClosestStores(target, 16)
 		if err != nil {
 			return err